 Some children just don't ask a lot of questions, but this doesn't mean they aren't interested.
 They may have picked up the message that this isn't an OK subject to ask about.
-If this is the case you will need to bring up the subject yourself.
+If this is the case, you will need to bring up the subject yourself.
 By doing this you are giving the clear message that this is a subject you are happy and willing to discuss.
 There are lots of opportunities you can use to get things started.
 It could be a friend or relative is pregnant, a pet may have babies, an issue may be raised on television or in the newspaper or perhaps an older brother or sister is going through puberty.
 Use the situation to raise the subject.
 You may wish to ask your child what they know already and then build on this knowledge.

 Sometimes children, particularly at puberty, indicate that they don't want to listen or that they know it all.
-Perhaps you could ask them to do you a favour and discuss it for a few minutes anyway.
-Make it clear that you need to talk about it with them, even if they don't feel the need to discuss it.
+Perhaps you could ask them to discuss it for a few minutes.
+You want them to know that you are happy to discuss the topic with them.

-Another way to prompt discussion and provide information is to have a number of books about sexuality for children.
+Another way to prompt discussion and provide information is to have a few books about sexuality for children.
 Check at bookshops, your local library or visit www.true.org.au.
 For very young children, providing appropriate puzzles and games or anatomically correct dolls will encourage them to learn while they play.

-Use correct terminology
+Use correct terminology.

-We call an arm an arm and a nose a nose, so it makes sense to call a penis, vulva, vagina or breast by its correct name as well.
+We call an arm an arm and a nose a nose, so it makes sense to call a penis, vulva, vagina, or breast by its correct name as well.
 By doing this we normalise these words and don't single out these parts of the body as being different.
 By using commonly used and accepted words we can also provide our children with a vocabulary they can use in any situation.
-This will assist them both in childhood and adulthood to communicate about these parts of their body.
+This will assist them both in childhood and adulthood to communicate about these parts of their body and will also provide them with language to tell trusted adults when something is wrong.